Do different models of teacher preparation produce different outcomes?

 There is a major policy debate nationally – and indeed internationally – about the efficacy of different approaches to teacher education in the light of the challenges of preparing teachers for twenty-first century schools.
 The sector in England now embraces a wide range of routes through initial teacher education (ITE).
 The multiplication of options has been led by various policy agendas, one of which is to shift the location of teacher preparation into schools.

-Our objective under the DiTE project was to unpack the complex range of routes, and look at outcomes for each.
+Our objective under the DiTE project was to unpack the complex range of routes and subsequently, look at outcomes for each.

 Core questions for the DiTE study

 - What are the new routes to Qualified Teacher Status?

 - How do these contemporary routes differ from earlier ones, and how are pre-service teachers distributed across them?